The Beijen/Beyen

 Remigius Beyen in the Dutch army

 In 1741 the Southern Netherlands got involved in the War of the Austrian Succession.
 France, Prussia and Spain were opposed to Austria, England and the Dutch Republic.
-For some decades the Dutch Republic had garrisons in a number of "barrier towns" in the Southern Netherlands along the French border as a protection against possible attacks from France.
+Since 1713 the Dutch Republic had garrisons in a number of "barrier towns" in the Southern Netherlands along the French border as a protection against possible attacks from France.
 Veurne was one of these barrier towns.

 When the war began the garrisons had to be reinforced.
 On April 9, 1742 Remigius Beyen joined a Dutch regiment in Veurne.